Ways to Pay for School: Army College Scholarships

 Army Women’s Foundation Legacy Scholarship Program

-This program hands out a total of four scholarships each year to past and present women soldiers (U.S. Army, U.S. Army Reserve, or Army National Guard), as well as their female children.
-Each scholarship holds differing qualifying criteria, but all are awarded towards coursework at accredited institutions only and are based on a combination of merit, academic potential, community service, financial need, and letters of recommendation.
+Each scholarship has differing qualifying criteria, but all are awarded for coursework at accredited institutions only and are based on a combination of merit, academic potential, community service, financial need, and letters of recommendation.

-• Certificate and Community College Programs: High school graduate with a minimum 2.5 GPA; up to $1,000
+- Certificate and Community College Programs: High school graduate with a minimum 2.5 GPA; past awards have totalled up to $1,000

-• College/University Program: Currently enrolled at a higher education institution and completed at least 30 credit hours with a minimum GPA of 3.0; up to $3,000.
+- College/University Program: Currently enrolled at a higher education institution and completed at least 30 credit hours with a minimum GPA of 3.0; past awards were as high as $3,000.

-• Graduate Program: possess an undergraduate degree with a GPA of at least 3.0 and also enrolled/accepted into a graduate-level program (Masters or Doctoral); up to $3,000
+- Graduate Program: possess an undergraduate degree with a GPA of at least 3.0 and also enrolled/accepted into a graduate-level program (Masters or Doctoral); past awards were up to $3,000

 For more info, please visit their website.